DietkeSt/ux-ventures/README.md

 - The code on this website was created by the developer, Dietke Steindel, unless otherwise credited.
 - The text on this website is taken from [this website](https://kimsteindel.weebly.com/), and was written by Kim Steindel (used with approval).
 - The icons on this website were taken from [Font Awesome](https://fontawesome.com/).
+- The fonts used website were taken from [Google Fonts](https://fonts.google.com/).
 - The testimonials and videos were taken from this [YouTube channel](https://www.youtube.com/@kimsteindel227) (used with approval).

 <br>

 ### Media

-- The [Logo](/assets/images/logo.png) was created by myself (Dietke Steindel) with the help of paint and Canva.
+- The [Logo](/assets/images/logo.png) was created by myself (Dietke Steindel) with the help of paint and Canva due to knowledge of the business and requirements of the logo.
 - The [Book-call image of Kim Steindel](/assets/images/book-call.png) was used with Kim's approval.
 - The [Hero image](https://www.pexels.com/de-de/foto/weisses-druckerpapier-196645/) was found on open source website Pexels.com.